 - the significant changes to the information in the previous authorisation

-- the reasons why it is necessary to continue with the surveillance
+- the reasons why it is necessary and proportionate to continue with the surveillance

 - the content and value to the investigation or operation of the information so far obtained by the surveillance